.

 1. Text Link

-This article considers how anatomic lab information system software optimizes LIS pathology laboratory workflow management and assists pathologists by automating the process.
+This article considers how laboratory information system software optimizes anatomic pathology LIS laboratory workflow management and assists pathologists by automating much of the process.
 It further elaborates on the interoperability between anatomical pathology software and digital pathology workflow.

 Laboratory information system